 Design TeamTom Auger, Martin Beverfjord, Eirik Lilledrange

-From the architect.
+Text description provided by the architects.
 Paradoxically the new main cabin at Årsund was built after the annex.
 This due to the fact that the original cabin, with exception of the annex, was removed to make way for the new-build.
 Moreover, the annex was drawn by another architect office and completed a few years ago.
 We therefore had to design a new whole, which included the annex and yet at the same time created a new building which in itself would provide a satisfactory solution both for site and program

 The result is both a traditional shelter with a gabled roof, and at the same time a modernist complex of added units dominated by flat roofed modules.